 Dog breeders often ask, why are the risks for some health conditions difficult to detect with genetic testing?

-Below, our veterinary experts and geneticists highlight key differences between simple and complex genetics, so you can better understand your test results and how to apply them.
+Below, our veterinarian experts highlight key differences between simple and complex genetics, so you can better understand your test results and how to apply them.
 Our team is also available for one-on-one consults to discuss health concerns and options available for your breeding program.

 Mendelian or simple genetics